Care Tips for Seniors With Dysphagia

 - Are you having frequent problems with food “going down the wrong pipe?”

 - Is food getting caught in your throat?

 - Is it taking you longer to eat than it used to?

 - Are you losing weight?

-If you’re caring for someone who has trouble swallowing, keep these tips in mind:
+If you’re caring for seniors with dysphagia, keep these tips in mind:

 - Pay attention to posture.
 Make sure the senior is sitting fully upright, at a 90-degree angle, before attempting to eat or drink.